canjs/can-component/docs/component.md

 ```

 In the example above, the `viewModel` is passed in as an option to the
 component’s constructor function.

+In addition to `viewModel`, there are `templates`, `scope`, and `content`
+options.
 Read below for details on all the options.

 ### content